ReactTraining/react-workshop/README.md

 **For React Workshops**

-NOTE THAT WE'RE ON REACT 19 BETA.
-This is why you'll need to use the `--force` flag when installing to fix peer dependency issues:
+✨ Note that we are on 19.
+Some dependencies that will work with v19 just haven't been updated yet to know they can work with it, so you'll have to do the `--force` flag when installing to fix peer dependency issues:

 - Do `npm install --force` first
 - Do `npm start`